mezzio/mezzio/doc/book/container/laminas-servicemanager.md

   workflow (aka *delegator factories*).
 - interface injection (via *initializers*).

-zend-servicemanager may either be created and populated programattically, or via configuration.
+laminas-servicemanager may either be created and populated programattically, or via configuration.
 Configuration uses the following structure:

 ```php